Lynne Avram BSN RN

 Feminine Hygiene Products are available in the Health Center.

 Hearing and vision screening is done for all freshman students, for all new (to district) students, and all students who receive services through the special education department.
 Parents and teachers can request a screening for any student at any time when concern arises.
 Vision referral letters are sent home to notify parents if the students have difficulties with any portion of the vision screening.
-Students who have difficulty with an initial hearing screening will be tested again in 30 - 45 days, and if they are still having difficulty hearing all the tones, the student will be referred to the school audiologist.
-Parents will be notified with a referral letter.
+Students who have difficulty with an initial hearing screening will be tested again in 10 -30 school days, and if they are still having difficulty hearing all the tones, the student will be referred to the school audiologist.
+Parent/Guardian will be notified with a referral letter.

 All students must have written proof of all required immunizations, or a valid exemption, in order to attend the first day of school.
 Arizona law allows exemptions for medical reasons, laboratory evidence of immunity and personal beliefs.
 Exemption forms are available from the Health Center.
 When initially enrolling your child please bring an updated copy of his/her immunization record to the Health Center.
 If you get vaccinations for your child at any time, please bring an current copy to the health office so we can update our records.
 If you receive a note or message of "Inadequate Immunizations" for your child, please complete these by the date indicated.
 Failure to complete this in a timely matter is a violation of the law and your child may be excluded from attending school until you comply with the law.